congzhou09/openai-relay/README.md

 #### stream

-◆Openai response headers need to be set into Flask.Response, meanwhile, headers in Flask.Response like 'Server', 'Date', 'Connection' will not be overwritted, which leading to duplicated header names.
+◆Openai response headers need to be set into Flask.Response, meanwhile, headers in Flask.Response like 'Server', 'Date', 'Connection' are not overwritted, which leading to duplicated header names.

-◆The request terminal will get an 502 status if request this service deployed in remote host using ip address.
+◆The request terminal will get an 502 status if using an remote ip address.
 Using domains will be OK.